Kashier-payments/Kashier-Whmcs-Plugin/README.md

 - Proceed to make an order on your shop, a new payment method is added . it could be changed from module configuration.

-- After proceeding you will find a Kashier Payment methods that you added it. choose one of them and proceed to make a payment.
+- After proceeding you will find a Kashier Payment. choose it and proceed to make a payment.

 ### Go live